Takeaways from Michigan’s loss to MSU in women’s hoops

 The conclusion of alumni weekend

-Michigan men’s and women’s basketball players have been honored all weekend, and that concluded Sunday, with several former U-M women’s basketball players getting honored at halftime before gathering for a group picture.
+Michigan men’s and women’s basketball players have been honored all weekend, and that concluded Sunday, with a couple dozen former U-M women’s basketball players getting honored at halftime before gathering for a group picture.

 Several @umichwbball alumni were honored at halftime of this one.
 Lots of them are rocking their sick varsity jackets pic.twitter.com/VvdfZK1RTY— Maize n Brew (@MaizenBrew) February 18, 2024